Analytics. It’s one of the most important assets you can own. But they’re worthless if you don’t know how to perform them on your site.

 With the right data, you can make informed business decisions, improve acquisition and retention, and ultimately grow a loyal following.

-Sounds like a long, complex process — but it’s not with the proper direction.
+Sounds like a long, complex process — but it’s not in the proper direction.

 Why Analyze Your E-Commerce Site?